acrolinx/acrolinx-coding-guidance/topics/integration-points.md

 ## Sidebar

-* Benefits:
+* Uses:
     + Standard way of using Acrolinx in a stand-alone application.
     + Technically similar to [Interactive Direct (Sidebar)](#sidebar---interactive-direct).
 * Connection:
     + Direct
     + Integration must be able to reach the Acrolinx Platform.
-* Authentication (No attention required on the integration side):
+* Authentication (no attention required on the integration side):
-    + Acrolinx authentication
+    + Acrolinx
-    + External Authentication
+    + External
-    + Federated Authentication
+    + Federated
 * You can set the [Acrolinx URL](configuration.md#Acrolinx-URL) with an installer parameter or a deployed configuration.
-  Normally, a user would enter it themselves.
+    + Users normally enter the Acrolinx URL themselves.
 * Check type is interactive.

-Hint: A lightweight alternative to a full integration is the [Acrolinx Desktop Checker](https://docs.acrolinx.com/desktopchecker/latest/en).
+Hint: A lightweight alternative to a full-featured integration is the [Acrolinx Desktop Checker](https://docs.acrolinx.com/desktopchecker/latest/en).

 ## Batch

-* Benefits:
+* Uses:
-    + Check a set of documents at a time.
+    + Check a set of documents at one time.
-    + Provide a lightweight way of analyzing your content without coding.
+    + An easy way of analyzing your content without coding.
-    + Proof of concept
+    + Proof of concept.
 * Connection:
     + Direct
     + Integration must be able to reach the Acrolinx Platform.